MikeHughesKent/PyFibreBundle/README.md

 * Expand or scroll mosaic when the edge of the mosaic image is reached.

 ### Super Resolution
-* Combine multiple fibre bundle images to improve resolution.
+* Combine multiple shifted images to improve resolution.

 Read the [full documentation](http://PyFibreBundle.readthedocs.io) for more details.